 TVS Sport is the most premium looking motorcycle in this complete lineup.
 In BS6, it has received the same 110cc engine that powers the Radeon and Victor.
 It produces 8.3 PS of power and 8.7 Nm of torque.

-It also gets LED DRLs (which look much better than Bajaj’s single unit), 3D logos, flashier graphics and a black theme on the engine, alloys, handlebar, etc. It costs Rs 52,500 for the kick start variant and if you can spend more you can get the convenience of the electric starter at around Rs 63,000.
+It also gets LED DRLs (which look much better than Bajaj’s single unit), 3D logos, flashier graphics and a black theme on the engine, alloys, handlebar, etc. It costs Rs 56,130 for the kick start variant and if you can spend more you can get the convenience of the electric starter at around Rs 63,000.

 **all prices mentioned on this page are ex-showroom Delhi

-Honda is yet to introduce a single 100-110cc motorcycle in BS6, Hero’s entry level motorcycles cost over Rs 55,000 and others have, more or less, left this space.
-So, here are your most affordable options if you have a budget of around Rs 50,000 is your budget.
-Do let us know which one is the best bang for your buck from this list…
+Honda’s and other entry level motorcycles cost well over Rs 55,000 and many others have more or less, left this space.
+So, here are your most affordable options if you have a budget of around Rs 50,000 to Rs 55,000.
+Do let us know which one is the best bang for your buck for you…